Its-your-rj/Cryptography_Toolkit/README.md

 Future versions of the Cryptography Toolkit will include interactive simulation tools for each cipher and cryptographic protocol.
 These tools will provide:

 - **Visualization of Encryption/Decryption**: Step-by-step animations of how the algorithms process the data.
-- **Attack Simulations**: Demonstrations of cryptanalysis and various attacks in real-time.
 - **Parameter Exploration**: Adjustable settings to test different key sizes, plaintext inputs, and algorithm variations.

 Stay tuned for updates as we implement these features!